pixee/upload-tool-results-action/analysis-input/README.md

 ## Analysis Input Pixee Action

-This composite action combines two key functionalities to simplify and automate analysis in the development workflow.
+This composite action combines the update-file and trigger actions into one comprehensive action that applies Pixee's automated fixes to this repository.

 ### Inputs